PCA Club Racing

 2) Modified Classes which are comprised of extensively modified street cars, or factory race cars.

 CVR is a Club Race plank holder having hosted a race at Lime Rock Park every year since the start of PCA Club Racing.
-In 2010, twenty-nine (29) PCA Club Races are scheduled at different tracks across the United States and Canada.
-Approximately 2,500 PCA members are licensed Club Racers, of which 113 are CVR members.
+In 2015, twenty-nine (29) PCA Club Races are scheduled at different tracks across the United States and Canada.

 Required Car and Driver Safety Equipment